MTR-UPA/robotKandD/01 Spatial Transformations/01 Homogeneus Transform Matrix/README.md

 - **Euler Angle Ambiguity**: Like other Euler angle representations, XYZ rotations can suffer from **singularities** or **gimbal lock** (e.g., when two rotation axes align).
 - **Widely used in animation and kinematics**: The XYZ sequence is popular in graphics engines and for controlling articulated robotic systems.

----

-Would you like to see how the full XYZ rotation matrix is constructed from the three angles, or how it is applied in a robotic arm's forward kinematics?